eightbitastronomy/memobook/README.md

 # memobook

 A notepad/texteditor derivative for people who don't want to remember everything ever.
+ -   If you commonly write down things you've learned in plain text files -- because there's just too much to remember --
+ -   ...and months later you need that information but can't remember where you wrote it down...
+ -   Then sure, you could grep your home directory to death.
+Or, this is the application for you.

+Memobook:
- -   Can display image files too (read-only).
+ -   Can display image and pdf files too (read-only) with basic functionality (zooming, rotating, etc.).
- -   Write notes as you go, but store them as .txt text files.
-At the end of your file, type up a few "marks" which basically serve to hashtag your file.
-Use the tag-marker designated in config.py.
-Example, for "@@": @@readme @@help @@memobook
- -   Yes, certainly on a -nix system you could just grep particular keywords.
-But why do we continue to code and code and code if not to make tasks easier than they were before?
+ -   Stores information (your bookmarks) about the image & pdf files without altering them.
- -   Written in Python 3; requires tkinter and sqlite3 libraries.
+ -   Written in Python 3; requires tkinter, sqlite3, pillow, and poppler libraries.
+Pillow (PIL) version 6+ (I think) -- must have ImageTk.
  -   A work in progress.